-The far more reliable image is one of a gathering of interested people trying to ascertain (or hide) the truth to support (or undermine) the theory or presentation of the parties' cases that their counsel consider most likely to persuade the arbitrators.
-Hence - and this is key to appreciating the nuanced nature of a good cross-examination - it is important to understand that the advocate faces myriad considerations and moving parts which often act unpredictably, but in ways that affect how a cross-examination may be perceived by the arbitrators.
+The far more reliable image is one of a gathering of interested people trying to ascertain (or hide) the truth to support (or undermine) the theory or presentation of the parties’ cases that their counsel consider most likely to persuade the arbitrators.
+Hence – and this is key to appreciating the nuanced nature of a good cross-examination – it is important to understand that the advocate faces myriad considerations and moving parts that often act unpredictably, but in ways that affect how a cross-examination may be perceived by the arbitrators.
 These include such disparate and seemingly unrelated facts as the length of the hearing, the time of day, the light and comfort of the room, the general interest of the subject matter, the stance, tone and eloquence of those speaking, and the age, sex, backgrounds and physical and mental stamina and wellbeing of the arbitrators.

 Given these disparate factors it is no surprise that each hearing creates its own social microcosm: its diverse participants interacting with each other in all types of verbal and non-verbal ways, often subconsciously, forming assessments and views as to the likeability, the relevance and the credibility of each other.
 In no two hearings will these variables be the same and in the course of a hearing these shifting factors can produce noticeable changes in the arbitrators’ perceptions of the more persuasive counsel or case theory.